Meowuu7/QuasiSim/README.md

 The repository contains
 - Analytical part of the parameterized quasi-physical simulator;
-- Detailed instructions on the optimization process for a manipulation sequence example (first two stages).
+- Detailed instructions on the optimization process for a manipulation sequence example (first two stages);
+- Hybrid part with PyBullet;

-We will add the remaining code and instructions on the last optimization stage, as well as the data and more manipulation examples.
+We will add the remaining code and instructions, as well as the data and more manipulation examples.
 <!-- We will add the data and the evaluation process for the remaining test datasets, as well as the training procedure.
 These updates are expected to be completed before May 2024. -->